ohollmen/docker-imager/README.md

   - **plist** - Packagelist as Array of OS package names for the OS docker image is being built for
   - **plfname** - Package list filename for long package lists where maiintaining plist in JSON is no more practicat.
 This is (meant to be) mutually exclusive with plist. plfname is however overriden by (preferred ove) plist if both exist in config.
+  - **pkgtype** - Package *and* Package manager type (this affects commands used, do not use rpm for SUSE)
+    - "deb" for Debian/Ubuntu
+    - "rpm" for RHEL/Centos
+    - "zyp" for SLES/OpenSuse
 - Extra / Add-on packages from "wild" sources
   - **extpkgs** - allows describing http(s) or ftp URL:s to load extra / add-on packages from (outside OS package repos) in various formats.
 See separate section on this.
-  - Note: Formats supported: *.rpm, *tgz
+  - Note: Formats supported: *.rpm, *tgz.
+These packages must "align" and be fit for installation on particular OS base image
 - Symlinks and Directories
   - **mkdir** - List of directory names to be created inside docker image
   - **links** - an Array of 2-path-string arrays where 2-path-string arrays contain the source and destination of symlink in same order as `ln -s ..` shell command